Athlete Expenses

 Race Entry Fees

-The WHS MTB Season consists of six races.
-5 Regular Season and 1 States Race.
-Each entry fee is $50, totally $300 for the season.
-It is the responsibility of the athlete and/or parents to register for the races prior to the registration deadline.
+The WHS MTB season consists of six races: five regular season races and one state race.
+Each entry fee is $50, totaling $300 for the season.
+It is the responsibility of the athlete and/or parents to register for the races before the registration deadline.

 Travel